yukijina/project-rails-js-job-search-organizer/README.md

 ## About this project
 A user can signup, log in and log out.
 A user can also log in through a third party log in(Google).
-Users can track their job application process in their own checklists.
+Users can track their job application processes in their own checklists.
 Users can create a company and position, however only admin can edit after they are created.